Medici Family

 The Medici Family in the 21st Century

-If you’re curious about the Medici family today, you’re not alone.
+You’re not alone if you’re curious about the Medici family today.
 Many wonder if there are any descendants of the influential family still around.
 To answer that, let’s delve into the winding narrative of the Medici lineage.

 Are There Any Medici Left Today?

-The last Medici who can be traced back directly to the original lineage was Anna Maria Luisa de’ Medici, who passed away in 1743.
+The last Medici whose lineage could be traced back directly to the original was Anna Maria Luisa de Medici, who passed away in 1743.
 After her, the direct lineage of the Medici family officially ended.
 However, descendants of the Medici do exist today, but they come from indirect lineage.
-These are descendants from families that have intermarried with the Medici over the centuries.
+These are descendants from families that intermarried with the Medici over the centuries.
 They might not carry the Medici name, but they carry Medici blood nonetheless.

 The Current Medici Heir